Utah's Film Heritage

 The Silicon Slope

-Park City Film Studios® (PCFS) is a digital technology firm that was organized for the purpose of providing operating infrastructure for motion capture films, production space, office space, business/event services, private academia, network television and more.
+Park City Film Studios® (PCFS) is a digital technology firm that was organized for the purpose of providing operating infrastructure for motion capture films, production space, office space, business/event services, private academia, equipment rentals, network television and more.

 Since the making of the very first motion pictures, Utah’s diverse natural and built settings have been popular with filmmakers.
 According to the Utah Film Commission, more than 900 films have been shot in Utah.

 Some of the films featuring Utah as a location include: “Indiana Jones and the Last Crusade” (1989), “2001: A Space Odyssey” (1968), “Butch Cassidy and the Sundance Kid” (1969), “The Outlaw Josey Wales” (1976), “High School Musical” (2006), “The Greatest Story Ever Told” (1965), John Ford’s “The Searchers” (1956), “Thelma and Louise” (1991), “She Wore a Yellow Ribbon” (1949), John Ford’s “Stagecoach” (1939), and “The Lone Ranger.”

 Park City Film Studios® is pleased to take a role in the region’s film industry.